HWeber-tech/emp_proving_ground_v1/docs/MICROSTRUCTURE_VERIFICATION_GUIDE.md

 # IC Markets Level 2 Depth Verification Guide

+> **Status:** Legacy – maintained for context about the retired cTrader OpenAPI
+> tooling.
+Active builds must adhere to the [Integration Policy](policies/integration_policy.md)
+> and use FIX-based workflows instead.

 ## Overview
 This guide provides step-by-step instructions for running the IC Markets cTrader Level 2 depth verification tool to assess data quality for microstructure strategies.